18F/before-you-ship/_pages/infrastructure/aws.md

 In particular, you _cannot_ send traffic from the internet to your local machine - you _must_ use a sandbox account for this purpose.

+TTS has opinions on how you should manage your infrastructure with AWS.
+For more information on how TTS manages its infrastructure, see the [AWS Management Guide](https://github.com/18F/aws-admin/blob/main/docs/aws-management.md).

 ## Fundamentals

 If you are familiar with running virtual machines on your own computer, through Parallels, VirtualBox, or VMWare, AWS operates on the same principles but on a truly massive [scale](http://www.enterprisetech.com/2014/11/14/rare-peek-massive-scale-aws/).
 Pretty much everything in AWS can be orchestrated via the [AWS API](https://aws.amazon.com/documentation/) & [command-line interface](https://docs.aws.amazon.com/cli/latest/reference/).